Rising Smoke Cloud

 Erected by National Park Service US Department of Interior.

 Location.
 19° 25.771′ N, 155° 15.436′ W. Marker is in Volcano, Hawaii, in Hawaii County.
 Marker is on Crater Rim Drive.
+This marker is located at the Kilauea Visitor Center in the Hawaii Volcanoes National Park.
 Touch for map.
-This marker is located at the Kilauea Visitor Center in the Hawaii Volcanoes National Park.
 Marker is at or near this postal address: 1 Crater Rim Drive, Volcano HI 96785, United States of America.
+Touch for directions.

 Categories. • Natural Features •